RRiicckkyy6/Particle-Markov-chain-Monte-Carlo/README.md

 # Particle-Markov-chain-Monte-Carlo
-Particle Markov chain Monte Carlo (PMCMC) algorithms implementation
+Python implementation of Particle Markov chain Monte Carlo (PMCMC) algorithms Include codes that generate synthetic data and visualization code that plot the results